-In all cases, you will be required to make a payment within 90 days of being advised of the amount of the contributions in respect of the leave of absence.
+In all cases, you will be required to make a payment within 90 days of being advised of the purchase amount.
 If the payment is not made within this 90-day window, the purchase of service may not be completed and a new estimate may need to be prepared which may result in a higher cost.
 There are three payment options, depending on your circumstances and the total cost of your purchase: